Thinking of studying at higher education but not sure if you will succeed?

 Has it been a long time since you have been in a classroom?
 Are you afraid of being a little rusty – or perhaps you just want to make sure that you can ‘hit the ground running’ to make the most of the learning opportunity?
 Well, you will be able to take advantage of a range of support available.

-- If, once you start studying, you find it is harder than you expected, or you find it tricky to understand referencing or essay structures, or perhaps following feedback on an assignment you want some help amending your mistakes, you can apply for some extra study support.
-The forms are available on the Moodle and you will be able to join small groups who meet frequently to provide you with the support you need to get going again.
+- If, once you start studying, you find it is harder than you expected, or you find it tricky to understand referencing or essay structures, or perhaps following feedback on an assignment you want some help amending your mistakes, there may be additional support available, please speak to your Programme Manager or the HE Admin team.

 This provision does not replace, but is available as well as, DSA funding for further support if you are dyslexic or have a significant learning need that we need to support you with.
 Apply to DSA in the first instance if you know you will need support at the beginning of the year.
 This provision can be put in place all year long, or you can opt to apply for some extra support during the year.